 The Compensation Committee makes recommendations to the Board of Directors concerning the compensation of Data I/O's executive officers.
 The committee administers Data I/O's long-term equity incentive plans.
 The Compensation Committee reviews all employee benefit programs and approves significant changes in major programs and all new programs.
-The Compensation Committee met six times during 2010.
+The Compensation Committee met four times during 2011.

 As authorized by the Compensation Committee charter, the Compensation Committee may retain consultants or other advisors to assist in carrying out its responsibilities.
-Beginning in April 2010 and during the balance of the year, the Compensation Committee engaged Milliman, Inc, one of the world's largest independent consulting and actuarial firms, as compensation consultant to assist in evaluating Data I/O's Board of Directors', executive officers' and certain senior managers' compensation.
-Milliman, Inc. provided survey market data and advice on cash and non-cash compensation for Board of Directors, executive officers, and certain senior managers positions identified by the Compensation Committee.
+The Compensation Committee engaged Milliman, Inc, one of the world's largest independent consulting and actuarial firms, as compensation consultant to assist in evaluating Data I/O's Board of Directors', executive officers' and certain senior managers' compensation.
+Milliman, Inc. provided survey market data and advice on cash retainer, base salary and incentive compensation in 2010 and non-cash equity compensation in 2011 for Board of Directors, executive officers, and certain senior managers positions identified by the Compensation Committee.
 The Compensation Committee did not provide Milliman, Inc. with any direction as to the expected results of Milliman's work for the Compensation Committee.